jeffriley/COMPAS-docs-test/docs/_build/html/_sources/standard-logfiles-annotations.rst.txt

     BSE_CEE_REC += { PROGRAM_OPTION::NOTES }

+will:

     - remove all annotations columns from the BSE System Parameters log file
     - add annotations columns 1 and 3 to the BSE System Parameters log file
     - add annotations columns 2, 3, and 7 to the BSE Supernovae log file
     - remove annotations column 5 from the BSE RLOF log file
     - add all annotation columns to the BSE Common envelopes files

 Specifying an index value less than 1 or greater than the number of annotation headers specified will result in an error.